luka6000/TagTuner/TagTuner-Atom.md

 - [tagtuner-atom-grove-ble.yaml](https://github.com/luka6000/TagTuner/blob/main/tagtuner-atom-grove-ble.yaml): m5stack Atom Echo + Bluetooth & BLE proxy, no media player, ESP-IDF framework.
 This is current default install

 ## Disclaimer
 All of this is my personal hobby project, available for free download and personal use.
-If you’d like to support me with a coffee, beer, filament, or electronic parts, feel free to use [paypal.me/lukagra](https://paypal.me/lukagra) or [https://ko-fi.com/lukagra](ko-fi.com/lukagra)
+If you’d like to support me with a coffee, beer, filament, or electronic parts, feel free to use [paypal.me/lukagra](https://paypal.me/lukagra) or [ko-fi.com/lukagra](https://ko-fi.com/lukagra)

 Links to parts listed above are affiliate links, which allow me to earn a small commission from your purchase.
 Thank you! 🙏

-My work, including yaml files, 3d model and documentation, is licensed under \
+This work, including yaml files, 3d model (Atom version) and documentation, is licensed under \
 [Creative Commons (4.0 International License) Attribution—Noncommercial—Share Alike \
 <img width="100" src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png">](http://creativecommons.org/licenses/by-nc-sa/4.0/)